fegounna/LLM-Fine-Tuning-for-Music-Generation/README.md

 ## Usage

-### Converting MIDI Files to Text Representation
+### Converting a MIDI File to Text Representation

-To convert MIDI files to text format, use the `midi_textefinal.py` script as follows:
+To convert a MIDI file to text format, use the `midi_textefinal.py` script as follows:

 1. Install dependencies:
 ```bash